LucaFilipozzi/heartbleeder/README.md

 N,192.168.2.255,8443,tcp connection failed
 ```

-The output is CSV columns:
+The output is in CSV format with the following columns:

 1. the result code (Y indicates vulnerable, N indicates not vulnerable or not reachable and E indicates an error occurred)
 2. the mode ('https', 'ftp', 'imap', 'pop3', 'smtp')